 If you aren’t up for making your own, here’s a beautiful one using barn wood that you can purchase.
 But for $15, this homemade one is a great, affordable, option so let’s get started!

-2 (6′ length) 2x4s, cut at a slight angle to lay flush on the wall (see photos above to see the angles against the wall and floor)
+- 2 (6′ length) 2x4s, cut at a slight angle to lay flush on the wall (see photos above to see the angles against the wall and floor)

 I’m not sure how much this would have cost to purchase, but we made it for under $15.
 We had to buy a can of stain, otherwise, this would have been a $10 project!